xdmushui/partner-center-sdk/develop/purchase-an-add-on-to-a-subscription.md

 # Purchase an add-on to a subscription

-**Applies To**

-- Partner Center
-- Partner Center operated by 21Vianet
-- Partner Center for Microsoft Cloud for US Government
+**Applies to**: Partner Center | Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud for US Government

 How to purchase an add-on to an existing subscription.